What to Know About Student Loans

 - Forfeit a portion of your grace period.
 If you consolidate before your grace period is over, repayment starts.
 Try to consolidate toward the end of your grace period.

-You can also access the Federal Direct Consolidation Loans website for more information.
+You can access the Federal Direct Consolidation Loans website for more information.

 Note that private education loans cannot be consolidated with a federal consolidation loan.